 So how do we go about creating accountability?
 Here are some ways to do just that:

 - Write down your goal.
 Seriously, this is a step most people DON’T take.

 - Share your goal.
 Pick just one person to share your goal with who can help keep you accountable, whether that be a partner, a friend, a parent, etc.

-You guys, that’s it!
-As with literally anything, advice is ONLY as good as the amount of time and effort you’re willing to put into it.
+As with literally anything, advice is only as good as the amount of time and effort you’re willing to put into it.

 But if you are truly diligent about implementing these steps and following through with the tasks you’ve put on your calendar, you are sure to reach your big goal this year.